FarronF/limerick-council-meetings/meetings/2025/01/20-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 16th December 2024.md

 alignment with Emergency Responder.

-Our Team has re-run this tender and awaits submission in January 2025, once this report is--- 9
+Our Team has re-run this tender and awaits submission in January 2025, once this report is
+---
+9

 completed and reviewed it will be shared with Elected Members.